C. Subtense Bar

 (b) Behavior

-Misorientation of the bar introduces a systematic error, Figure C-6.
+Misorientation of the bar introduces a systematic error, Figure C-5.

-Figure D-6 uses a short slope distance, S, to more clearly show the geometry.
+Figure C-5 uses a short distance to more clearly show the geometry.
 The incorrect angle, β, is measured instead of the correct one, α.
-Using β in equation D-1 will introduce an error in the slope distance.
+Using β in equation C-1 will introduce a distance error.
 Although systematic, unless the rotation angle, ρ, is known, the horizontal angle can't be corrected.
-Because of the rotation, the incorrect angle isn't symmetric about the slope distance.
-Equations C-5 and C-6 are the corrections applied to β for the left rotation of Figure D-6; they are slightly different for a right rotation.
+Because of the rotation, the incorrect angle isn't symmetric about the distance.
+Equations C-2 and C-3 are the corrections applied to β for the left rotation of Figure C-5; they are slightly different for a right rotation.

 Without knowing the rotation angle and its direction, however, it's impossible compute the corrections.
 Even if the rotation were known, the horizontal angle corrections would be small.
 For example, at 100 meters, a 2 meter long bar rotated 10° results in a horizontal angle error of 0°00'07".
 This would be well inside pointing and setup errors.